Impala Frequently Asked Questions

 Where can I find Impala documentation?

-Starting with Impala 1.3.0, Impala documentation is integrated with the CDH 5 documentation, in addition to the standalone Impala documentation for use with CDH 4.
 For CDH 5, the core Impala developer and administrator information remains in the associated Impala documentation portion.
 Information about Impala release notes, installation, configuration, startup, and security is embedded in the corresponding CDH 5 guides.

 Where can I get more information about Impala?